 In 2018, astronomers even captured photographic evidence of a planet bending clouds of dust and gas around its young star, known as HL Tauri, as it swirled into being.
 They scrutinized the faint light emanating from the planet and discovered that it is an extremely hot, gaseous planet several times the mass of Jupiter.
 Perhaps another blood-orange-ish splotch to the rest of us, but a momentous discovery to researchers.

-The newly released images are not quite photographs, at least not like the one above is.
-To observe the inner edges of these disks, astronomers blended together starlight absorbed by four different ground-based telescopes.
+Such images are not quite photographs.
+To capture the inner edges of protoplanetary disks in the latest batch, astronomers blended together starlight absorbed by four different ground-based telescopes.
 This is a delightful hack in astronomy work: If a telescope isn’t powerful enough to see a target, make a bigger one by syncing a bunch of small telescopes so that they scan the skies as one.
 (This is the same technique that produced the first-ever image of a black hole, which took 10 telescopes across four continents.)

 The researchers then combined those data with mathematical models to reconstruct the finer details of the disks.
 The final result is a reconstruction of the real thing, though several astronomers who weren’t involved in the research tell me it’s a very good one.
 According to Jacques Kluska, the lead author of the research and an astronomer at KU Leuven, a university in Belgium, the views of the inner disks would amount to only a few pixels in a direct image from a single, powerful telescope.
 “These are pretty unprecedented physical scales,” says Kate Folette, an astronomer at Amherst College who uses ground-based telescopes to search for planets around young stars, and wasn’t involved in the latest work.